rga78/GetData_Project/CodeBook.md

 gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ collected from a Samsung Galaxy S smartphone.

-The data was collected from 30 subjects doing 6 types of activities:
+The data was collected from 30 test subjects, ages 19-48, wearing a Samsung Galaxy S smartphone around their waist, doing 6 types of activities:
 WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

 The raw data was obtained from the Machine Learning Repository at UCI: